dartmouth-cs52/dartmouth-cs52.github.io/index.md

   Sun 6-9 pm: Carson 61<br> -->

 * Instructor:<br>
-  Fri 11am-1pm, (zoom link on canvas)
+  Fri 2:30pm-4pm or by appointment, (zoom link on canvas)
   <!-- Fri 11am-1pm; or by appointment in Sudikoff 219/007 -->

 <table>